Tillamook Burn

-The Tillamook Burn was a series of forest fires in the Northern Oregon Coast Range of Oregon in the United States that destroyed a total area of 350000 acre of old growth timber in what is now known as the Tillamook State Forest.
+The Tillamook Burn was a series of forest fires in the Northern Oregon Coast Range of Oregon in the United States that destroyed a total area of 350000 acre of old growth forest in what is now known as the Tillamook State Forest.
 There were four wildfires in this series, which spanned the years of 1933–1958.
 By association, the name Tillamook Burn also refers to the location of these fires.
 This event is an important part of Oregon's history.